A Fordham education blends a rigorous curriculum with the resources, culture, and energy of New York City—a unique combination by any measure.

 Students choose from more than 60 majors in the liberal arts, sciences, performing arts, and business and complete a rich core curriculum that spans literature, history, science, theology, philosophy, and the arts.
 Special offerings include honors programs, involvement in original research, study abroad, dual-degree programs with Fordham’s graduate schools, and pre-professional programs in architecture, law, medicine, and other health professions.
 The Bachelor of Science in Global Business program at the Lincoln Center campus offers four multidisciplinary concentrations, while providing students with an international business perspective and an understanding of the countries and cultures in which they may one day serve.

 Fordham students regularly win prestigious scholarships and fellowships—Fulbright, Gates-Cambridge, Goldwater, Truman, and National Science Foundation, to name a few.
-In 2015–2016, students received more than 125 national or international awards to support scholarship, creative work, and professional experience at the highest level of achievement.
+In 2016, 159 students received prestigious awards and fellowships.
 The Campion Institute for the Advancement of Intellectual Excellence, also known as the Office for Prestigious Fellowships, is designed to shepherd students through the process.

 New York is our campus

 Fordham draws students from around the globe who want to live and learn while immersed in the diversity and opportunity of a world capital.
-Benefiting from an extensive internship program, students can choose from more than 2,600 opportunities in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.
+Benefiting from an extensive internship program, students can choose from 2,600 NYC-based internship companies in business, communications, education, government, health care, biomedical research, law, the arts, and other fields.

 Two distinct locations

-Fordham features two residential campuses: Rose Hill, which is adjacent to the New York Botanical Garden and the Bronx Zoo, and Lincoln Center in the cultural heart of Manhattan, which features a 20-story complex that provides apartment-style living and great city views.
-In 2014 a modern, state-of-the-art residence tower for 430 undergraduates opened atop the new Fordham Law School building on the Lincoln Center campus.
+Fordham has two residential campuses.
+Rose Hill, adjacent to the New York Botanical Garden and the Bronx Zoo, is a quintessential green, leafy college campus featuring beautiful Gothic architecture.
+The Lincoln Center campus is located in the cultural heart of New York City, a landscaped urban oasis near Lincoln Center for the Performing Arts, Central Park, Columbus Circle, and the headquarters of major international organizations.
 Both campuses are easily accessible by public and private transportation.
 Enjoying the academic and student life of both is easy with the University’s Ram Van service between the two campuses.

 With its two distinctive residential campuses, Jesuit traditions of academic excellence and personal care for each student, and the great city of New York as its partner, Fordham offers students virtually unlimited opportunities for learning and personal growth.
 Find out why Fordham students say, “New York is my campus.
 Fordham is my school.”